 In this clinical course, students provide restorative care for adults with psychiatric illness in an inpatient setting and develop skills in the assessment and management of mental health for adults and their families.
 Topics include psychiatric illnesses (depression, schizophrenia, anxiety, and post-traumatic stress syndrome), therapeutic interventions and communication skills, psychotropic medications, coping, crisis intervention, and special populations (children with attention deficit disorder and attention deficit hyperactivity disorder).
-Offered fall and spring.
-Prerequisite: NUR 222
+Perequisite: NUR 222 Offered fall and spring

-NUR 336 NURSING RESEARCH AND EVIDENCE-BASED PRACTICE CREDITS: 3 (3.0)
+NUR 336 Nursing Research and Evidence-Based Practice Credits: 3 (3.0)

 This nonclinical course focuses on evidence-based practice.
 Students identify a clinical problem, review sources of evidence, and develop a policy statement or program objectives to address the problem.
 Topics include the research process, literature critique and review, the clinical value compass and models of continuous quality improvement, and policy development.
-Offered fall and spring.
-Prerequisite or co-requisite: MAT 220
+Prerequisite or co-requisite: MAT Offered fall and spring